Low Risk Vanguard Retirement Portfolio

 Conclusions

-It can be stated that managing this global portfolio as a retirement account with dual momentum strategy worked well at all times, except for a few years when it lagged the equity markets.
-This portfolio would have worked quite well regardless of when the retirement withdrawal starts.
+It can be stated that managing this global portfolio as a retirement account with a dual-momentum strategy worked well at all times, except for a few years when it lagged the equity markets.
+This portfolio would have worked quite well regardless of when the retirement withdrawal had started.

-In a previous article, we have shown that between 2009 and 2019, a buy-and-hold strategy invested in an S&P 500 fund would have performed quite well and there was no much difference in the returns of the dual momentum and buy-and-hold of S&P 500.
+In a previous article, we have shown that between 2009 and 2019, a buy-and-hold strategy invested in an S&P 500 fund would have performed quite well and there was not much difference in the returns of the dual momentum and buy-and-hold of S&P 500.
 Nevertheless, the dual momentum strategy produced returns with lower volatility and lower drawdowns than the S&P 500, by avoiding some deep losses during market corrections in 2011 and 2018.

 Note 1: The current allocation for May 2020 is 25% in each of the following funds: VFICX, VWELX, VWEHX, VPMCX.